Bloc Montreal

-The Bloc Montreal (Bloc Montréal) is a provincial political party in Quebec.
-It represents the interests of Montreal residents.
+The Bloc Montreal (Bloc Montréal) was a provincial political party in Quebec.
+It represented the interests of Montreal residents.
 The party ran thirteen candidates in the Greater Montreal Area during the 2022 Quebec general election.

+On February 21, 2026, party leader Balarama Holness disbanded the party and encouraged its remaining supporters to migrate to the Quebec Liberal Party.

 Policies

-Bloc Montreal leader Balarama Holness has indicated that the party supports the idea of Montreal being a bilingual city state.
+Bloc Montreal leader Balarama Holness indicated that the party supported the idea of Montreal being a bilingual city state.

 Election results

 2022 Quebec general elections

 Bloc Montreal received 7,744 votes in the 2022 Quebec general election, with a share of 0.2%.